-Admittedly, public transportation authorities are under no obligations to heedadvice from the Journal of Public Transportation.
-Still, ifinformation like this is available and suggestions like this can reasonably be implemented, it could be argued that cities are acting negligently in their failure to implement certain safety features.
+Admittedly, public transportation authorities are under no obligation to heed advice from the Journal of Public Transportation.
+Still, information like this is available and suggestions like this can reasonably be implemented, it could be argued that cities are acting negligently in their failure to implement certain safety features.

 Additionally, in certain parts of the country, public transportation authorities are severely underfunded, to the detriment of the quality and safety of public transportation.In cities where public transportation authorities are knowingly underfunded, negligence can be argued, and cases can be made against the city in auto accident lawsuits.

 Don’t Let Complications Stand in Your Way